 Roles of Comfort and Cuddling

 This behavior is deeply rooted in canine social dynamics.
 In the wild, dogs seek closeness for warmth, protection, and emotional support.
-When a dog lays its head in your lap, it’s their way of conveying that they feel safe and secure with you.
-Just as we find solace in a warm hug from a loved one, dogs too can derive comfort from physical closeness with their owners.
+When a dog lays its head in your lap, it conveys that it feels safe and secure with you.
+Just as we find solace in a warm hug from a loved one, dogs, too, can derive comfort from physical closeness with their owners.

-Understanding how much this means to your furry companion enhances your bond and enriches the relationship you share with them.
+Research indicates that 85% of dog owners seek physical contact for comfort and reassurance.
+Understanding how much this means to your furry companion enhances your bond and enriches your relationship with them.

 See Related: Degu vs Chinchilla: A Comprehensive Comparison of Pet Care